JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_morphing.md

 Javis then has other tricks up its sleave to scale/move/morph whats going to be drawn depending on the frame and object to effect out animations through Actions.
 This is roughly the idea behind Javis's Object-Action mechanism

 We defined a `transform_to_box` Action which runs from frame 20 from beginning to 20 frames from the end.
-The Action morphs whatever object its acted upon into what looks like `boxobj`.
-Note that `boxobj` and `circobj` are seperate objects all the time, even after the Action (it just happens that they overlap each other).
+The `Action` morphs whatever object its acted upon, into what looks like `boxobj`.
+Note that `boxobj` and `circobj` are seperate objects all the time, even after the `Action` (it just happens that they overlap each other).
 As the Action is applied at render time the "drawing" of `circobj` starts to look like `boxobj`'s drawing.

 The Action is then applied to the `circobj` with the `act!` function.